 “sudo diskutil eject /dev/rdisk?s1“

-In this instance the disk is named disk2s2.
+In this instance, the disk is named disk2s2.
 Remember that this process will take a long time.
 You’ll need to wait 15-30 min …. or more.
+You could learn how to make your own Instagram filters in Lightroom to pass the time.

 2. SSH into your Pi to complete the set up